tfischer4765/mm-install/README.md

 If you want to use a different file, create a file named `x_background_image` in `/etc/magicmirror` containing a path to an image file.
 If that file is present and the path in it leads to a readable file, that file will be attempted to be used instead

 **WARNING: The script will not ascertain that the file it gets handed is a valid image file.**

+## Troubleshooting

+If the script behaves strangely
+- check that you are indeed using the latest 64-bit PiOS lite image
+- check that you are indeed running it as root, not just via sudo
+- check that you are running the script in bash, not some other shell
+- check if the files in /tmp/mm-install look sane
+- check that the directories the script tries to create don't already exist.
+The script will refuse to run if they do to avoid clobbering existing installs
+- Make sure you haven't previously tried unsuccessfully to run the script.
+If you've aborted a previous run of the script, it's probably easier to re-flash the SD-card and start over than trying to undo everything
+- check that you have network access and your apt repositories are accessible and up to date
+- Go to the MagicMirror2 discord and ask for help.
+I'm normally there under my handle of `@drdeath`

+If all else fails, go to `https://github.com/tfischer4765/mm-install` and open an issue